 Pitchers Included: All probable pitchers for up to the next 7 days.
 Pitchers with two starts are listed twice.

 $ Values - A pitcher's projected stats for their start are multiplied by 30 then valued for a 12-team MLB league using the ESPN/CBSSports roster format (13 hitters, 9 pitchers) and a $260 team budget.
 While the $ values would vary for any other league format, we would expect the rankings to remain relatively the same.
-For 12-team leagues, $8 is about the 'average' start.
+For 12-team leagues, $4 is about the 'average' start.
 Anything above $0 is 'better than nothing' but may be suboptimal in leagues with IP or GS limits.
 Please see FAQ for $ targets for other league formats.

 1-start vs. 2-start calculator - The below chart equates the average $ value of a 2-start pitcher's two starts to a one-start pitcher's start for weekly leagues.
 So if a 2-start pitcher averages $4 in value across his two starts, that is the equivalent of a single start that is worth $7.
 This is based on standard 5x5.